oSoc18/bike4brussels/Project_description.md

 -- Relaxed

 This profile considers street size/categorization, cycle infrastructure, surface quality, and parked cars.
 The following OSM keys are being used: highway=*, cycleway=*, cycleway:left=*, cycleway:right=*, surface=*, parking:lane:both=*.
 Factors between 0,8 and 1,2 are assigned to every possible key=tag combination.
 This factor gets multiplied with the standard line weight of the default profile.
-For example, a street with cobblestones and no bike infrastructure has a high weight and is therefore less likely to be part of a relaxed route.
+For example, a street with cobblestones, no bike infrastructure and parallel parked cars on both sides has a very high weight and is therefore less likely to be part of a relaxed route.

 -- Networks

 This profile heavily prefers streets that are on the Brussels Mobility Cycle Network.
-The weight of every line that is part of the network gets divided by 3 and therefore has a low weight and is highly likely to be part of a given route.
+The weight of every line that is part of the network gets divided by 3 and which makes that street highly likely to be part of a given route.

 - Feature list